colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-28-12-388939-the-impact-of-deion-sanders-charisma-and-swagger-on-and-off-the-field.md

 ---
 layout: post
-title: ""The Impact of Deion Sanders' Charisma and Swagger on and off the Field""
+title: "The Impact of Deion Sanders' Charisma and Swagger on and off the Field"
 description: " "
 date: 2023-09-20
 tags: []